ribase/factorio-admin/README.md

 ### Requirements

-- Docker (Included in autoinstaller)
+- Docker (Included in autoinstaller).
-- Linux or OSX Host
+- Linux or OSX Host.
 - GIT
 - At least a dualcore CPU with 2 GHz each core.
+- 4GB free disk space.

 ### Install